 Date: 23 October 2024

-Speaker: Prof. Sahin Özdemir, Saint Louis University, USA
+Speaker: Prof Sahin Özdemir, Saint Louis University, USA

 Title: Non-Hermiticity as a Resource for Photonics